THREADS TO GET GOOD RESULTS

 Use for: seaming, topstitching, buttonholes and hand sewing

 Rayon thread is also man-made and has a high-lustre.
 It’s soft, durable and available in a wide selection of colours.
 Rayon thread works well with high-speed sewing such as machine embroidery and doesn’t suffer from fraying or breaking.
+Disadvantage is, it’s not heat resistant or colourfast.

 Nylon threads are synthetic, and although it is a very strong thread, the negatives of using can overweigh any positives.
 It's not colourfast nor heat resistant, and will deteriorate over time with washing.